The Agrasen Ki Baoli - An Ancient Stepwell Hidden In The Heart Of Delhi

 What is the Agrasen Ki Baoli Stepwell?

-The Agrasem Ki Baoli Stepwell (also known as the Ugrasen Ki Baoli), is a large, historical stepwell hidden in a narrow street just off of Hailey Road in the centre of New Delhi.
+The Agrasen Ki Baoli Stepwell (also known as the Ugrasen Ki Baoli), is a large, historical stepwell hidden in a narrow street just off of Hailey Road in the centre of New Delhi.
+You can find the stepwell here.

 The baoli stretches out in a long thin rectangular shape and measures 60 metres long and 15 metres wide.
 The well has been built over three levels, with each level having arches carved out of the stone.
 At the shorter end of the well, 108 stone steps lead down to the pool at the bottom.